-As a member of the European Union, Austria's economy is closely linked to the other members of the EU single market.
+Score 7 As a member of the European Union, Austria's economy is closely linked to the other members of the EU single market.
 Austria has nevertheless sought to defend special national interests against the implementation of general standards such as banking transparency.
-The mainstream of public opinion in Austria regards bank secrecy (Bankgeheimnis) an important privacy asset.
-To its critics, this secrecy is a cover for the storing of untaxed money, and breeds corruption.

-Austria has come under pressure from the United States and fellow European Union members to open its financial system according to standards widely acknowledged and respected by most other financial actors worldwide.
-Thus, Austria has effectively been forced to give up banking secrecy from 2018 onwards.
+Therefore, Austria has come under pressure from the United States and fellow European Union members to open its financial system according to standards widely acknowledged and respected by most other financial actors worldwide.
+This led to the decision to essentially abolish banking secrecy, for which Austria was long known.